IBM/charts/stable/ibm-spectrum-conductor/README.md

 ## Resources Required
 The `Conductor master CPU request` and `Conductor master memory request` parameters are the initial CPU and memory requests that are used to create the master container.
 The default values are 4 vcores and 4G memory.
 There is no limit enforcement against the master.

-The `Compute container CPU request`, `Compute container memory request`, and `Compute container GPU request` parameters define how many resources each computer container requests; however it cannot grow beyond the limits of `Compute container CPU limit`, `Compute container memory limit` and `Compute container GPU limit`.
+The `Compute container CPU request`, `Compute container memory request`, and `Compute container GPU request` parameters define how many resources each computer container requests; however, it cannot grow beyond the limits of `Compute container CPU limit`, `Compute container memory limit` and `Compute container GPU limit`.
 The default request values are 2 vcores and 2G memory for each container, with limits of 4 vcores and 6G memory.

 For the number that you can specify for the CPU and memory columns, refer to the [Kubernetes Specification](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu).

 The number of GPU is an integer equal or greater than zero.
-Defautl value is zero.
+Default value is zero.
 A number greater than zero for `Compute container GPU request` is required to turn on IBM Spectrum Conductor with Spark on GPU, as well as to enable IBM Spectrum Conductor Deep Learning Impact.

 ## Installing the Helm chart
 Install by a helm command: For example, install a IBM Spectrum Conductor with Spark deployment with the name "spaas1" in the namespace "spass1"